 There are lots more things that the Boyce CSR Group is looking into such as installing energy efficient lighting for example.
 Stay tuned.

 - Community Activities | Recent Highlights

 As well as the support provided by Boyce through the CSR program, many of our team also give their time and assistance to a range of local community organisations and charities.
 Below are some recent highlights:

-- Iain Elliott (Director) and Sue Walters from Cooma, danced in the Monaro Spectacular which raised $256,900 for the The Monaro Committee for Cancer Research Inc. Well done Iain & Sue!
+- Sue Walters from Cooma, danced in the Monaro Spectacular which raised $256,900 for the The Monaro Committee for Cancer Research Inc. Well done Sue.